Multiple failures, multiple investigations: Unraveling the attempted assassination of Donald Trump

 “We are speaking of a failure,” Homeland Security Secretary Alejandro Mayorkas told CNN.
 “We are going to analyze through an independent review how that occurred, why it occurred, and make recommendations and findings to make sure it doesn’t happen again.”

 House Oversight Committee Republicans have subpoenaed Secret Service Director Kim Cheatle.
 House Speaker Mike Johnson said he would set up a task force to investigate, and some Republicans have called on Cheatle to resign.
-Security has been stepped up for Trump and Biden, and candidate Robert F. Kennedy Jr. also received a protective detail.
+Security has been stepped up for Trump and President Joe Biden, and independent presidential candidate Robert F. Kennedy Jr. also received a protective detail.

 But it's a big task.
 There were special agents, presidential protective teams, counterassault and countersniper teams all there that day.
 There were also roughly 50 firefighters and emergency personnel, plus dozens of officers from the Butler Township police, deputies from Beaver County and Butler County and Pennsylvania State Police troopers.